fmount/autoreply/README.md

 * At the moment the only (allowed) [modes are /me and /notice](https://github.com/fmount/autoreply/blob/master/autoreply.py#L123-L124)
-* If the server list is an empty array, the plugin rely on the [DEFAULT_SERVER_LIST](https://github.com/fmount/autoreply/blob/master/autoreply.py#L71), represented by 'bitlbee' (and is hardcoded)
+* If the server list is an empty array, the plugin rely on the [DEFAULT_SERVER_LIST](https://github.com/fmount/autoreply/blob/master/autoreply.py#L71), represented by 'bitlbee' (which is hardcoded)